 A meal and Otto’s Tacos… and ice cream from Ample Hills

-In addition to attending movie screenings and visiting movie theaters, we also stream movies at home, which has taken our movie snacking game to the next level.
+Years of avid movie watching has taken our movie snacking game to the next level.
 A good strategy has to include solid pre-movie and post-movie options.
-For the pre-movie meal — which should be light enough to still enable snacking during the movie — we propose you head over to Otto’s Tacos in Hell’s Kitchen.
+For the pre-movie meal–which should be light enough to still enable snacking during the movie–we propose you head over to Otto’s Tacos in Hell’s Kitchen.
 The tacos are made in-house daily, where masa dough is squished into hearty, flavorful tortillas that don’t ever seem to crumble.
 There is a wide selection that includes seafood and veggie options, and most of the tacos are gluten-free.
-And don’t shy away from the masa fries, which uses the same dough to churn out slightly crunchy sticks to dip in a spicy mayo sauce.
+And don’t shy away from the masa fries.
+The same gluten-free dough is used to churn out slightly crunchy sticks perfect for dipping in a spicy mayo sauce.
 The tacos are served individually, so you can order as many or as few as your tummy can accommodate.

 Otto’s Tacos Location: